How is ICP treated?

 There is no consensus on the best way to treat ICP.
 Many hospitals have adopted a policy of ‘active management’ with ICP pregnancies in anticipation that this approach might reduce any risk to the unborn baby.
 The term ‘active management’ is used to describe various strategies that hospitals use to monitor your ICP pregnancy, and may include some or all of the following:

-- Blood tests (bile acids and liver function).
+- Blood tests (bile acids and liver blood tests).
 Recent research by Ovadia et al has shown that bile acids are more directly linked to the risk of stillbirth and are therefore vital in the management of ICP.

 - Fetal movement monitoring (cardiotocographs (CTGs) and growth scans).
 There is no evidence to show that CTGs are of any benefit in the management of ICP.
 While they may bring reassurance to the woman, they should not be relied on as confirmation that all is well with the unborn baby.
 It is important therefore that women continue to monitor their baby’s pattern of movements at all times.

 - Treatment with ursodeoxycholic acid (UDCA).
-The most recent trial of UDCA (called PITCHES; Chappell et al 2019) has shown that this drug is of no benefit to women who have ICP.
-However, some researchers still feel that it may be useful for the small group of women who have very severe ICP, but further research is needed on this.
+A trial of UDCA (called PITCHES; Chappell et al 2019) showed that this drug does not reduce bile acids or itch for most women who have ICP.
+However, the most recent research (Ovadia 2021) has shown that it can reduce the risk of spontaneous premature birth, particularly for those women whose bile acids are greater than 40 µmol/l.
+Some researchers still feel that it may be useful for the small group of women who have very severe ICP, but further research is needed on this.

 - Treatment with other drugs.